Business Address: Everything You Need to Know

 However, you will require, by law, a brick-and-mortar location if you are creating a LLC, corporation, limited partnership, or LLP.
 If you form any of these businesses, you will need a registered agent with an address physically located in the state.

 If you need help setting up your business’ address, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.